The Autobiography of Eleanor Roosevelt: Background

-Eleanor Roosevelt was born on October 11, 1884 in New York City.
+Eleanor Roosevelt was born on October 11, 1884, in New York City.
 A member of the prominent Roosevelt family, she grew up surrounded by material wealth, but had a difficult childhood, suffering the deaths of both of her parents and a brother before she was ten.
 Roosevelt was sent by relatives to the Allenswood School five years later.
 While there, Marie Souvestre, the founder of the school, influenced her.
 She wrote in This is My Story that "Whatever I have become had its seeds in those three years of contact with a liberal mind and strong personality."
 When she was eighteen, Roosevelt returned to New York and joined the National Consumers League.
-She married Franklin D. Roosevelt, her cousin, in 1905.
+She married Franklin D. Roosevelt; her fifth cousin, once removed in 1905.
 They would have five children.

-Eleanor was involved in her husband's political career as he won a seat in the New York State Senate in 1911 and traveled with him to Washington D.C. when he was made United States Secretary of War in Woodrow Wilson's cabinet.
+Eleanor was involved in her husband's political career as he won a seat in the New York State Senate in 1911 and traveled with him to Washington, D.C., when he was made United States Secretary of War in Woodrow Wilson's cabinet.
 She became involved in volunteer work during World War I. In 1918, she discovered that Franklin was having an affair with Lucy Mercer Rutherfurd and resolved to develop her own life.
 She continued to help her husband in his political career but also began working in various reform movements, including the women's suffrage movement.
 As First Lady of the United States following Franklin's election as President of the United States in 1932, Eleanor "set the standard against which president’s wives have been measured ever since", working to create opportunities for women, the establishment of the National Youth Administration, and championing civil rights for African-Americans.
 While Franklin was president she wrote 2,500 newspaper columns, 299 magazine articles, 6 books, and traveled around the country giving speeches.

 Eleanor remained politically active after her husband's death, serving as the first United States Representative to the United Nations and chairing the United Nations Commission on Human Rights when the Universal Declaration of Human Rights was drafted.
 She later chaired John F. Kennedy's Presidential Commission on the Status of Women before her death in 1962.
 The American National Biography concludes that she was "perhaps the most influential American woman of the twentieth century".